Brigham Stepping Strong Marathon Team

 What type of training will I get?

 We engage a running coach, John Furey, to lead the physical training efforts for our team.
-He leads all personalized coaching with teammates of all running levels—from beginners to experienced marathoners—and will ensure a safe and successful training season for our teammates.
+He leads all personalized coaching with teammates of all running levels—from beginners to experienced marathoners—and will ensure a safe and successful training season for our teammates due to COVID-19.

 What is the Brigham's relationship with the Boston Athletic Association?